carpetbomb/PS4PKG/README.md

 Some background:
 I initially started work on this version on the 15th July and have slowly worked on it and added more features.
-The first version using psxhax was made on the 14th May and worked very differently and way more complicated and time consuming
+The first version using psxhax was made on the 14th May and worked very differently and was way more complicated and time consuming to use

 The very first fPKG viewer I made uses dlps and was made when I was a lot less used to python